 Solution: The temptation is to go through an analysis like the one for the similar question in Part 4a-vii.
 In fact, that isn't necessary.
 Remember, the average velocity is the single constant velocity that will move the body through the appointed displacement in the appointed time.
 It is defined as the net displacement (as a vector) divided by time (the time of flight in this case).
 The important thing to catch here is that the net displacement in these two cases are different (one body moves directly downward, the other moves downward and to the right).
-That means the direction of the average velocities will be different.
+That means the direction of the average velocities will be different, which means the average velocities as vectors will be different.